Brenda Lee: 1959–1963: Rock and pop music breakthrough

 In 1960, Albritten brought Bradley the pop ballad "I'm Sorry" for Lee to record.
 After recording, Bradley believed the song to be a hit, but Decca Records rejected it, theorizing that the song was too mature for Lee to record.
 Instead, "I'm Sorry" was issued as the B-side to the rock tune "That's All You Gotta Do".
-The A-side reached the top 10 in the US and Australia, while "I'm Sorry" became Lee's first US number one single, spending three weeks at top spot.
+The A-side reached the Top 10 in the US and Australia, while "I'm Sorry" became Lee's first US number 1 single, spending three weeks at top spot.
 Bradley then found the Italian ballad "Per Tutta la Vita", which was translated into "I Want to Be Wanted".
-It became her second number-one song in the US, second Australian top ten single, and first (and only) top ten US R&B single.
-A third ballad, "Emotions", reached the US and Belgian top-10 charts in late 1960.
-Her hit recordings were then included on corresponding LPs, two of which made the top 10 of the US Billboard 200 chart: Brenda Lee and This Is...Brenda (both 1960).
+It became her second number 1 song in the US, second Australian Top 10 single, and first (and only) Top 10 US R&B single.
+A third ballad, "Emotions", reached upper ten placement on US and Belgian charts in late 1960.
+Her hit recordings were then included on corresponding LPs, two of which made the Top 10 of the US Billboard 200 chart: Brenda Lee and This Is...Brenda (both 1960).

 Lee was among pop music's best-selling artists during the early 1960s.
 Her ballads appealed to teenagers and adults alike.
-Between 1961 and 1963, nine of Lee's ballads made the top 10 in the US, UK, or Australia: "You Can Depend on Me", "Dum Dum", "Fool No. 1", "Break It to Me Gently", "Speak to Me Pretty", "Everybody Loves Me But You", "Here Comes That Feeling", "All Alone Am I", and "Losing You".
-The singles appeared in several of Lee's studio LPs, including two that made the US Billboard top 20: All the Way (1961) and Brenda, That's All (1962).
-Her 1963 album All Alone Am I reached number eight in the UK.
+Between 1961 and 1963, nine of Lee's ballads made the Top 10 in the US, UK, or Australia: "You Can Depend on Me", "Dum Dum", "Fool No. 1", "Break It to Me Gently", "Speak to Me Pretty", "Everybody Loves Me But You", "Here Comes That Feeling", "All Alone Am I", and "Losing You".
+The singles appeared in several of Lee's studio LPs, including two that made the US Billboard Top 40: All the Way (1961) and Brenda, That's All (1962).
+Her 1963 album All Alone Am I reached number 8 in the UK.

 Decca and her manager further marketed Lee toward straight pop as she neared adulthood, having her appear in supper clubs and record standards.
-Studio LPs like 1962's Sincerely, Brenda Lee targeted adult audiences by centering completely on American standard tunes.
+Studio LPs like 1962's Sincerely targeted adult audiences by centering completely on American standard tunes.
 Lee and her touring band (The Casuals) regularly appeared in club venues across New York, Boston, and Las Vegas.
 They were often backed by full orchestras complete with comedy sketches and Great American Songbook medleys.
 A 1963 review by Billboard magazine compared her nightclub routine to that of early 20th-century performer Sophie Tucker.
 Lee also found work in Europe, including a 1962 Hamburg, Germany, performance that featured The Beatles.
 Lee also continued her education, hiring a tutor to accompany her on tour.
 Albritten later moved her out of Nashville's public schools into Los Angeles's Hollywood Professional School, where she had classes with Peggy Lipton and Connie Stevens.